braze-inc/braze-docs/_docs/_partners/additional_channels/mobile_wallet/passkit.md

 | `members.member.externalId​` | Optional | String | Set as the Braze External ID, you may use your External ID to update the membership pass.
 Setting this field enforces the user as unique within the membership program.|
 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3 .reset-td-br-4}

-For a full list of available fields, their types, and helpful descriptions have a look at the [PassKit github documentation][10].
+For a full list of available fields, their types, and helpful descriptions have a look at the [PassKit Github Documentation][10].

 Example Payload
 {% raw %}